markllewellyn/integration/README.md

 # Multi-Tenant Commerce Integration Platform (Production Excerpts)

+This repository contains selected excerpts from a production integration system demonstrating architecture, patterns, and implementation approaches.
+Sensitive and proprietary details have been removed.

 ## Overview

 This repository contains selected code excerpts, models, and supporting components from a production multi-tenant commerce integration platform built in C# using Azure Functions.